wwf-sg/eh2020/wp-content/plugins/acf-better-search/readme.txt

 It works for `WP_Query` class.

-= Do I need to add some arguments to my function to activate advanced search? =
+= How to activate advanced search? =

 Everythings works automatically.
 For custom `WP_Query` loop and `get_posts()` function also if you add [Search Parameter](https://codex.wordpress.org/Class_Reference/WP_Query#Search_Parameter).

+= What to do when not searching for posts? =

+Sometimes it happens that the data in your database is incorrectly arranged.
+This happens when you import or duplicate posts.

+You can use `Incorrect Mode`.
+This is a slower search, but it does not take into account the order of records in the `_postmeta` table.
+This solution should help in this situation.

 = How does searching for whole phrases? =

 The default search in WordPress is to search for each of words listed.
-This feature allows you to search for occurrences of the whole phrase entered in the search field without word division.
+An additional option in the plugin settings allows you to search for occurrences of the whole phrase entered in the search field without word division.

+You can enable it at any time.

 = How does Lite mode work? =